tobias-groeger/dyndns/README.md

 ## Operation

-This client runs every `poll_period` (default 10 mins) and determines your current public IPv4 and/or IPv6 address from a list of configured public address servers.
+This client runs every `poll_period` (default 10 mins) and determines your current public IPv4 and/or IPv6 address from either your local network interface or a list of configured public address servers.
 If any IP address differs from the last address then an update is sent to the pertinent configured dynamic DNS URLs.
 You can configure "&lt;ipv4&gt;" and/or "&lt;ipv6&gt;" placemarkers in your URLs to be substituted at runtime, and/or for those services that support it, rely on automatic IP detection.
 Every `force_period` (default 24 hours), an update is sent regardless to each service.
 The last IP addresses determined are stored on change only and are always cached to disk so they are preserved through reboots.
 The service URLs, their parameters to update, the time periods, and the list of IP address servers can be changed in the configuration file.

 ## Configuration